Tor Madira Machier

 John Tor Madira Machier (born December 13, 1990) is a South Sudanese journalist who serves as the editor-in-chief of Sudans Post, a digital-only bilingual publication that covers Sudan and South Sudan in English and Arabic.
 Tor is the founder of the publication, one of few independent media organizations in South Sudan.
 Before the founding of Sudans Post, Tor worked for several media houses in both Sudan and South Sudan.
 He also contributes to Sudan War Monitor, a collaborative of journalists and open source researchers tracking the events of Sudan’s ongoing conflict.

 Early life

 Tor was born in Bentiu, the capital of South Sudan's Unity State.
 He lived his childhood there and worked as a teacher for the state ministry of education.
 He later on worked with the Bentiu Radio FM-99 as a freelance reporter until December 2013 when the South Sudanese Civil War broke out and fled to Egypt.
-Tor holds bachelor's decree in Journalism from Cairo University's Faculty of Mass Communication.
+Tor holds a bachelor's degree in Journalism from Cairo University's Faculty of Mass Communication.